-As evident in Table 7, the Upper Spring Run and New Channel sections exhibited impacted habitat conditions in 2016 on the Comal System.
+As evident in Table 7, the Upper Spring Run and Landa sections exhibited impacted habitat conditions in 2017 on the Comal System.
 It should be noted that benefits from increased aquatic vegetation were not considered in this analysis.
-As such, all percentage retentions greater than 100% in

-Table 6 were adjusted to 100% in Table 7 for the determination of impacted habitat.
-In the San Marcos system, both the City Park and I35 reaches showed reductions in percentage retention from spring to fall in aquatic vegetation in 2016 and thus, resulted in impacted habitat within those respective San Marcos River sections.
+As such, all percentage retentions greater than 100% in Table 6 were adjusted to 100% in Table 7 for the determination of impacted habitat.
+In the San Marcos system, only the City Park reach showed a reduction in percentage retention from spring to fall in aquatic vegetation in 2017 and thus, resulted in impacted habitat within that San Marcos River section.